Engaging Greek affiliated students in leadership, scholarship, service, relationship and values based programming.

-Panhellenic Council - The mission of Panhellenic Council is to develop and maintain fraternity life and interfraternity relations at a high level of accomplishment, and in so doing to consider the goals and ideals of member groups as continually applicable to campus and personal life and promote superior scholarship as basic to intellectual achievement.
+Panhellenic Council - The mission of Panhellenic Council is to develop and maintain fraternity life and Interfraternity relations at a high level of accomplishment, and in so doing to consider the goals and ideals of member groups as continually applicable to campus and personal life and promote superior scholarship as basic to intellectual achievement.
 Our pillars of success are grounded in scholarship, civic engagement, and sisterhood.
-There are currently 7 organizations associated with Panhellenic Council.

 Professional Greek Council (PGC) - The mission of Professional Greek Council is to promote and enhance professional fraternity life through collaboration, inclusion, and professional development on the campus of Ferris State University.
-The Professional Greek Council exists to stimulate interaction amoung its member groups and service as a univied voice for professional fraternities on campus.
+The Professional Greek Council exists to stimulate interaction among its member groups and serve as a unified voice for professional fraternities on campus.
 At our core we strive to improve each member holistically to prepare them for their future career.
-For more information about Professional Greek Council organizations please click the link below.

 Things to ask when considering a specific organization